TiBeN/m3uragen/README.md

 m3uragen
 ========

-m3uragen generates M3U files of multi images softwares from romsets directories.
-Generated M3U files are intended to be used with RetroArch.
+m3uragen generates M3U playlists from multi images software romsets for use with RetroArch.

 Overview
 --------